opentoonz/opentoonz_docs/source/creating_movements.rst

 .. note:: While in this mode, each node will have always a free connector port available in order to accept a link to a different center.
 In this way if you want to link another object to the same parent object, you can choose whether to use the same center or a different one.

+.. note:: By defining parent and child objects you can also create cutout animation (see  :ref:`Creating Cutout Animation <creating_cutout_animation>`  ).

 .. tip:: **To switch the connector ports display mode:**

-    - Click the Switch Output Port Display Mode button (|switch_output_port|) in the bottom bar of the Stage Schematic pane until you see the letters on each side of the nodes, instead of the default circles.
+    - Click the **Switch Output Port Display Mode** button (|switch_output_port|) in the bottom bar of the Stage Schematic pane until you see the letters on each side of the nodes, instead of the default circles.

-.. note:: By defining parent and child objects you can also create cutout animation (see  :ref:`Creating Cutout Animation <creating_cutout_animation>`  ).

 .. tip:: **To set the center of an object:**

-    1. Place the pointer on the object left port and wait for the double-arrow button to appear.
+    1. Place the mouse pointer over the object left port and wait for the double-arrow button to appear.

-    2. Click and drag up or down the double-arrow button to scroll the options available: letters and numbers for columns, and letters for all the other types of objects.
+    2. Click and **drag up or down the double-arrow** button to scroll the options available: letters and numbers for columns, and letters for all the other types of objects.

 .. tip:: **To set the way a linked object overlaps the parent object:**

     Do any of the following:

-    - Set the same letter for the two ports at the end of a link to overlap the objects without an offset.
+    - Set the **same letter** for the two ports at the end of a link to overlap the objects without an offset.

-    - Set the following letter in the alphabetical order on the left port of the linked object to offset it to the right: for each letter there is an offset of 8 inches to the right.
+    - Set the **following letter in alphabetical order** on the left port of the linked object to offset it to the right: for each successive letter there is an offset of 8 inches to the right.

-    - Set the previous letter in the alphabetical order on the linked object left port to offset it to the left: for each letter there is an offset of 8 inches to the left.
+    - Set the **previous letter in alphabetical order** on the left port of the linked object to offset it to the left: for each successive letter there is an offset of 8 inches to the left.

 .. _using_hooks: